rus8/sofar-obj-det/README.md

 A detailed report of the ROS integration phase is available in `pedect-ws/README.md`

+#### Video demo

+A demo video of the working project is available [here](https://drive.google.com/file/d/1RjbMC3CXnHgsTnqRFcXj05x7dqfeF5ge/view?usp=sharing).
 ___

-### Video demo

-A demo video of the working project is available [here](https://drive.google.com/file/d/1RjbMC3CXnHgsTnqRFcXj05x7dqfeF5ge/view?usp=sharing).

 ### Conclusion
+To conclude we could say that almost all items of plan have been done except of training on our own dataset.

+Two things were most difficult in this project:
+* understanding the YOLO architecture and Darkflow framework,
+* integrating detection in ROS.

 During our project development we learned that there are things to do in a better way:
-- check compatability of libraries
+- check compatability of libraries (really bad time trying to use Python3 with ROS),
-- look for available architectures before evaluating datasets
+- look for available architectures before evaluating datasets (this could save time for dataset preparation).